-Lance Corporal Frederick Joseph Targett (Regimental Number 1743) is interred in Étaples Military Cemetery: Grave reference VIII.
-B. 4.
+Private Henry Tibbo (Regimental Number 1720) is interred in Bancourt British Cemetery: Grave reference VIII.
+M. 1.

-His occupation previous to military service recorded as that of a fisherman, Frederick Targett was a recruit of the Sixth Draft.
-He presented himself for a medical examination at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on July 26 of 1915.
-It was a procedure that was to pronounce him as being...Fit for Foreign Service.
+His occupation prior to military service recorded as that of a fisherman, Henry Tibbo was a recruit of the Sixth Draft.
+He presented himself for medical examination at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on July 21, 1915.
+It was a procedure which was to pronounce him as...
+Fit for Foreign Service.

-On the same day as that medical assessment, July 26, and at the same venue, the CLB Armoury on Harvey Road, Frederick Joseph Targett was now to enlist.
-He was thereupon engaged at the daily private soldier's rate of a single dollar, this to be supplemented by a ten-cent per diem Field Allowance.
+Henry Tibbo was now to wait only perhaps hours before things were to proceed further.
+On the same July 21, and at the same venue, the CLB Armoury on Harvey Road, he was now to enlist, thereupon engaged at the daily private soldier's rate of a single dollar to which would be added a ten-cent per diem Field Allowance.

-It was then only some twenty-four hours afterwards that there then came the final formality of his enlistment: attestation.
-On July 27 he pledged his allegiance to the reigning monarch, George V, at which moment Frederick Joseph Targett thus became...a soldier of the King.
+On only the day following that medical assessment he was then to undergo the final formality of his enlistment: attestation.
+On that July 22 he pledged his allegiance to the reigning monarch, George V. At that moment, Henry Tibbo was to become...a soldier of the King.

-An extended waiting-period was now in store for the recruits of this draft, it to be designated as 'G' Company, before they were eventually to depart from Newfoundland for...overseas service.
+A further, and lengthier, waiting-period was now in store for the recruits of this draft, designated as 'G' Company, before they were to depart from Newfoundland for...overseas service.

-Private Targett, Regimental Number 1743, was not to be again called upon until October 27, after an interval of thirteen weeks plus two days.
-Where he was to spend this intervening time appears not to have been recorded although he may well have returned temporarily to work and perhaps gone to his home to spend time with family and friends in the Conception Bay community of Holyrood - this, of course, is only speculation.
+Private Tibbo, Regimental Number 1720, was not to be again called upon until October 27, after an interval of fourteen weeks less a day.
+Where he had spent this intervening time appears not to have been recorded although he possibly was to return temporarily to his work and perhaps had travelled to be at the family home at the Fortune Bay community of Grand John - but, of course, this is only speculation.

-On the above-cited date of October 27, 'G' Company left St. John's by train to cross the island to Port aux Basques, the other passengers on board reportedly having included several naval reservists and also some German prisoners-of-war.
-The contingent then traversed the Gulf of St. Lawrence by ferry - documented as having been the Kyle - and afterwards proceeded again by train from North Sydney as far as Québec City.
+On that October 27, 'G' Company left St. John's by train to cross the island to Port aux Basques, the other passengers on board reportedly having included several naval reservists and also some German prisoners-of-war.
+The contingent then traversed the Gulf of St. Lawrence by ferry - the ship documented as having been the Kyle - and afterwards proceeded again by train from North Sydney as far as Québec City.